orchetect/MacHUD/README.md

      ```swift
      NSApp.setActivationPolicy(.accessory)
+     ```

-     // Apple documentation:
+     > Apple Documentation
+     >
+     > `NSApplication.ActivationPolicy.accessory`
+     >
-     // "The application doesn’t appear in the Dock and doesn’t have a menu bar, but it may be activated programmatically or by clicking on one of its windows.
+     > "The application doesn’t appear in the Dock and doesn’t have a menu bar, but it may be activated programmatically or by clicking on one of its windows.
 This corresponds to value of the LSUIElement key in the application’s Info.plist being 1."
-     NSApplication.ActivationPolicy.accessory
-     ```

-2. Adding info.plist keys
+2. Adding Info.plist keys

    - Add the following keys are necessary to be present in your application's info.plist file, using 0 or 1 for presentation mode.